AI & Media

 How much AI content is out there: a perspective

-Printed and stacked, one month of AI news articles would stand taller than the Eiffel Tower.
+Printed and stacked, one month of AI news articles would stand taller than Mount Everest.

 In a single year, AI content farms produce more articles than the New York Times has printed in its entire 174-year history.